matrix-org/complement-crypto/TEST_HITLIST.md

 - [x] EXPECTED FAIL: Alice invites Bob, Alice sends a message, Bob changes their device, then Bob joins.
 Bob should be able to see Alice's message.

 ### Key backups
+These tests only make sense on a single server, for a single user.

 - [x] New device for Alice cannot decrypt previous messages.
 Backups can be made on Alice's first device.
 Alice's new device can download the backup and decrypt the messages.
 Check backups work cross-platform (e.g create on rust, restore on JS and vice versa).
 - [x] Inputting the wrong recovery key fails to decrypt the backup.